noegen/upgrade-assistant/README.md

 ## Overview

-This project aims to bring extensibility to the dotnet Upgrade Assistant tool via [Package Maps](docs/Extensibility.PackageMaps.md) and [API Maps](docs/Extensibility.APIMaps.md), allowing third-party vendors to provide the necessary information needed to upgrade projects from old versions of .NET and/or old vendor APIs to a newer version.
+This project aims to bring extensibility to the dotnet Upgrade Assistant tool.
+One of the extensibility points are mappings such as [Package Maps](docs/Extensibility.PackageMaps.md) and [API Maps](docs/Extensibility.APIMaps.md), allowing third-party vendors to provide the necessary information needed to upgrade projects from old versions of .NET and/or old vendor APIs to a newer version.

 ### Supported project types and languages